 Many complex apps for DeFi and non-fungible tokens (NFTs) have been built on Ethereum.
 This has created network congestion as users compete to have their transactions included in the next block, driving up gas fees.

-As a result, protocols have begun building on layer-2 solutions like Polygon.
+As a result, protocols have begun building on layer-2 solutions.
 Avalanche wants to work around this need and instead have a layer-1 that can handle everything necessary for this kind of blockchain.

 It utilizes three different blockchains to achieve this, allowing it to perform at a scale suitable for the broader internet.
 Each of the three blockchains performs a specialized task inside of the Avalanche ecosystem.
 On most other blockchains, a single chain handles all of the work.